 For full details on these sampling options, please visit this page.

-Ordering samples effectively rules out any chances of having packaging that does not align with the submitted designs or your brand.
+Ordering sample packaging effectively rules out any chances of having packaging that does not align with the submitted designs or structures required to package your products.
 It’s also a good way to conduct a quality check on your boxes before you place a bulk order.
-Thanks to samples, it is safe to assume that what you see is what you get!